 These headphones do not have a dock.
 If you want a headphone that's versatile and has a dock, try the SteelSeries Arctis 7.
 However, they won't be as compact or as easy-to-carry around on your person.

 The Bose QuietControl 30 are good commuting and office headphones that are stable enough for the gym.
 They're one of the best earbuds we've tested; they barely leak and have and a well-balanced sound quality.
 They’re versatile for almost every use case except watching videos because of their relatively high latency.
 Their around-the-neck design also won’t be for everyone and they’re fairly pricey compared to competing headphones.
-See our recommendations for the best noise cancelling earbuds, the best wireless noise cancelling earbuds, and the best wireless earbuds for iPhone.
+See our recommendations for the best noise cancelling earbuds and the best wireless earbuds for iPhone.

-The Bose QuietControl 30 are a better option for most uses if you want to go wireless; however, for a wired earbud, the Bose QuietComfort 20 are a good choice.
+The Bose QuietControl 30/QC30 Wireless are a better option for most uses if you want to go wireless; however, for a wired earbud, the Bose QuietComfort 20/QC20 are a good choice.
 The QC 30 benefit from the greater range of a Bluetooth connection.
-They also have a bit more control over their noise canceling feature when compared to the QC 20.
+They also have a bit more control over their noise cancelling feature when compared to the QC 20.
 On the upside, the QC 20 have no latency, since they are wired.
 They also have a slightly stronger noise isolation performance than the QC 30.
 Also, since they have a simple wired design, they are a bit more portable and will easily fit into your pockets, unlike the QC 30.

 The Bose QuietControl 30 are a better wireless headset than the Jabra Elite 65e.
 The QC 30 isolate better in noisy environments, which make them a bit more suitable for commute and travel.
 They also have a better-balanced sound quality that will cater better than the Jabra to most music genres.
 The Jabra, on the other hand, have a customizable sound profile and a more feature-packed app support that gives them a lot of control over their active features.
 They also have a better in-line mic which makes them more suitable for making calls.

-The Bose QuietControl 30 and the Sony WI-1000X each have something good going for them.
+The Bose QuietControl 30/QC30 Wireless and the Sony WI-1000X Wireless each have something good going for them.
 If comfort is the most important thing for you, get the Bose.
 If you prefer having sound customization, get the Sony, since their app offers an EQ, which the Bose are lacking.
 They are both pretty good ANC headphones, but the Bose leak a bit less.
-However, even if the Bose have a more neutral sounding sound, their treble range is less flat than the Sonys.
-The Sonys' build quality is slightly under the Boses', but since reports that the rubber coating of the QC 30 peels off, the WI-1000X might be better.
+However, even if the Bose have a more neutral sounding sound, their treble range is less flat than the Sony.
+The Bose's build quality is slightly inferior to the Sonys with reports of the rubber coating of the Bose peeling off over time.